-A list of the 29 nonprofit formation services provided by Arizona nonprofit corporation attorneys Richard Keyt and his son former CPA Richard C. Keyt when they form an Arizona nonprofit corporation for $1,297.
+This article explains the 28 nonprofit formation services Arizona nonprofit corporation attorneys Richard Keyt and his son former CPA Richard C. Keyt when they form an Arizona nonprofit corporation for $1,097.

-The two primary reasons I have formed so many Arizona entities are:
+The two primary reasons we have formed so many Arizona entities are:

-- I provide great formation services (see below for the 29 services I provide and the 16 documents I prepare when I form an Arizona nonprofit corporation), and
+- We provide great formation services (see below for the 28 services we provide and the 16 documents we prepare when we form an Arizona nonprofit corporation), and

-- My fee to form an entity ($599 for LLCs and $1,297 for nonprofit corporations) is very low when compared to what other lawyers and document preparers charge for similar services.
+- Our fee to form an entity ($597 for LLCs and $1,097 for nonprofit corporations) is very low when compared to what other lawyers and document preparers charge for similar services.

-Although many people form do-it-yourself Arizona nonprofit corporations, as an Arizona nonprofit attorney, I do not recommend it.
-Nor do I recommend that people who are not surgeons perform surgery on themselves.
-If you read below about the 29 services I provide and the 16 documents I prepare when hired to form an Arizona nonprofit corporation you will understand that forming an Arizona nonprofit corporation is substantially more involved than filling out a three page fill in the blanks form Articles of Incorporation provided by the Arizona Corporation Commission and paying the filing fee.
+Although many people form do-it-yourself Arizona nonprofit corporations, as an Arizona nonprofit attorney, we do not recommend it.
+Nor do we recommend that people who are not surgeons perform surgery on themselves.
+If you read below about the 28 services we provide and the 16 documents we prepare when hired to form an Arizona nonprofit corporation you will understand that forming an Arizona nonprofit corporation is substantially more involved than filling out a three page fill in the blanks form Articles of Incorporation provided by the Arizona Corporation Commission and paying the filing fee.

 Warning for Do-It-Yourselfers – Do Not Use the Arizona Corporation Commission’s Form Articles of Incorporation if Your Corporation Intends to Become a Tax-exempt Charitable Organization